2013 Baylor Bears football team

 The 2013 Baylor Bears football team represented Baylor University in the 2013 NCAA Division I FBS football season.
 The Bears, coached by Art Briles, were playing their 115th football season; this year was the team's 64th and final season at Floyd Casey Stadium in Waco, Texas.
 The Bears were members of the Big 12 Conference.
 The conference slate began with a home game against the West Virginia Mountaineers, and concluded at home against the Texas Longhorns.

 The 2013 season was arguably the best in Baylor's history.
 After being ranked as high as third in the nation, the Bears went on to a school-record 11 wins and their first Big 12 title—their first outright conference title since winning their last outright Southwest Conference title in 1980.
 They represented the Big 12 in the 2014 Fiesta Bowl—their first appearance in the Bowl Championship Series, and their first major bowl game since the 1981 Cotton Bowl Classic.
 It was also their fourth straight bowl appearance, a school record.

+The Baylor Bears football team drew an average home attendance of 45,948 in the final year of Floyd Casey Stadium.
+Baylor finished with an undefeated record at home.